mrkeo/xxxx/README.md

 #### Main changes
 - added scss & attribute to body `data-theme` which can be used to add custom stylings for dark mode via scss
-- added projects exporting to PDF file if you want to share it with someone or add to your application(CV) :)
+- added projects exporting to PDF file with jsPDF that can be adjusted to personal needs
 - added avatar to the header component
 - added on main page constant information showing for each project(width < 770)
 - removed project item resize animation on the main page